The Opioid-Free Pain Relief Kit

 In fact, the most important part of pain treatment isn’t your medication or even your doctor: it’s YOU.

 This book gives you the right road map and skills to help you reduce your own pain, so you need less medication.
 It is a formula for success—your own personal pain relief kit.

-Comes with a Relaxation CD to calm your nervous system.
+Comes with a Relaxation MP3 Audio file to calm your nervous system.

 “A superb self-help book that uses cognitive-behavioral principles to guide recovery from chronic pain.
 Easy to read and to implement the exercises, this brief and focused text will provide both the information and the how-to-do-it that chronic pain sufferers can utilize to restore normal activities.”

 —John Loeser, MD, Professor, University of Washington, Past President, American Pain Society and, the International Association for the Study of Pain

 “Pain, fear of pain, and pain pills form a vicious cycle.
 This book, written by a real expert, can help you break the cycle.
 Small, doable steps lead away from pills, lessen the pain, and diminish much of the fear.
 All this leads to a fuller, more productive and more joyful life.
 Go for it!
 You have nothing to lose but your pain, and so much to gain.”